Rain Gauges

 These icons mean that:

-- the stream is rising or falling at less than 0.24"/Hour -- or holding steady
+the stream is rising of falling less than 0.24"/hour, or holding steady

 Data Source: Most of these are USGS Streamflow Gauges, but some come through HADS.
 The most recent stage and CFS reading (if that gauge records CFS) is labeled underneath these icons.
 For now, the icons show trends that are based on the last hour's worth of data.